matejchalk/better-enums/README.md

 type Role = InferValue<typeof ROLE>;
 ```

-Then you can use the inferred types in your type definitions:
+Then you can use the inferred type in your type definitions:

 ```ts
 type User = {